-The LG Watch Sport comes ready to play, offering more bells, whistles and watch faces than any other smartwatch or fitness tracker to date.
+The LG Watch Sport comes ready to play, offering more bells, whistles and watch faces than you can shake a wrist at.

 This may not be enough to turn around flagging interest in smartwatches, though.
 If you didn’t want a watch before today, this isn’t likely going to change your mind about the product category.

 No, Android Wear 2.0 isn’t perfect.
 Yes, the LG Watch Sport is chunky.
 It’s especially big next to the slicker LG Watch Style that launched simultaneously.

 But if you want top-of-the-line fitness and calling features on your wrist, the Sport is the more convincing choice, and a better contender for our best smartwatch list.
 Let’s get into why that is.